Cough: Cold or Allergy?

 What Happens When You Cough?

 Coughing is a reflex that helps protects your lungs from irritating or dangerous substances.
 These include allergens, viruses, bacteria, and smoke.
-Coughing also helps clear your airways of mucus produced due to a cold, allergies, or other diseases, such as the flu.
+Coughing also helps clear your airways of excess mucus produced due to a cold, allergies, or other diseases, such as the flu.

 What Is the Difference Between a Cold and an Allergy?